 Enter the name of the person preparing the tax rate as authorized by the governing body of the taxing unit.
-By signing below, you certify that you are the designated officer or employee of the taxing unit and have accurately calculated the tax rates using values that are the same as the values shown in the taxing unit's certified appraisal roll or certified estimate of taxable value, in accordance with requirements in Tax Code.50 print here Debbie Cook elille sign here

-Printed Name of Taxing Unit Representative
+By signing below, you certify that you are the designated officer or employee of the taxing unit and have accurately calculated the tax rates using values that are the same as the values shown in the taxing unit's certified appraisal roll or certified estimate of taxable value, in accordance with requirements in Tax Code.
+50 print ebbie Cool here Printed Name of Taxing Unit Representative sign here Unit Representative

-Taxing Unit Representative